FACILITIES AND EQUIPMENT

-The SCCYSL has a state of the art Shotgun Program.
+The SCCYSL has a state of the art Trap Shooting Program.
 We provide instruction on trap shooting as well as sporting clays from May through October.

 The SCCYSL has two Promatic Harrier trap machines.
 One is a straight throw machine for beginners and the second is an oscillating thrower appropriate for ATA Trap shooting.
 These professional machines allow the League to provide a high quality shooting experience to our youngsters.
 Both of these high quality machines were provided by grants from the NRA Foundation.
-The SCCYSL has two shotguns available for use by our youngsters.
-One is a Browning Citori Trap gun in 12 ga. and the other is a Bennelli 20 ga. pump.
+The SCCYSL has seven shotguns available for use by our youngsters.
+One is a Browning Citori Trap gun in 12 ga.
+We also have one Bennelli 20 ga. pump and five Beretta A400 Xcel Target 12 ga. semiautomatics.
 Most trap shooters prefer to use their own shotguns.